tillderoquefeuil-42-ai/bootcamp-ml/README.md

 #### Matrix Matrix Multiplication
 - Matrix matrix multiplication :
-    - ONLY WITH MATRIXES OF THE DIMENSIONS MATCHES
+    - ONLY WITH MATRICES OF THE DIMENSIONS MATCHES
     - A = [[1, 2], [4, 5], [7, 8]]
     - B = [[1, 2, 3], [2, 3, 4]]
     - C = A * B = [[1+8+21=30, 2+10+24=36], [2+12+28=42, 4+15+32=51]]